shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --name myakscluster
 ```

-A Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is a way to isolate resources in a cluster and is common practice to create namespaces for different teams or environments.
+A Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is often used to isolate resources in a cluster and is common practice to create namespaces for different teams or environments.
 Run the following command to create a namespace for the dev team to use.

 ```bash
 kubectl create namespace dev
 ```

-Since this is the first time you are running a kubectl command, you will be prompted to log in against Microsoft Entra ID.
+Since this is the first time you are running a [kubectl](https://kubernetes.io/docs/reference/kubectl/) command, you will be prompted to log in against Microsoft Entra ID.

 Follow the same login process you went through to login into your Azure subscription.
 After you've successfully logged in, the command to create the namespace should be successful.

-> [!HINT]
+> [!HELP]
-> The kubelogin plugin is used to authenticate with Microsoft Entra ID and can be easily installed with the following command: **az aks install-cli**.
-So if you run into an error when trying to log in, you may need to install the plugin.
+> If you run into an error when trying to log in, you may need to install the [kubelogin](https://github.com/Azure/kubelogin) plugin which is used to authenticate with Microsoft Entra ID.
+It can be easily installed with the following command: **az aks install-cli**.

 Run the following command to get the AKS cluster's resource ID.